My

-general circulation of the atmosphere.
-This touches on such questions
+circulation of the atmosphere.
+I've studied

 atmospheric